qri-io/website/content/docs/guides/transforms/scrape-data-from-a-website.md

 ## Introduction

 Qri transforms can scrape data from websites by using the [`html` Starlark package](/docs/reference/starlark-packages/html).
+In this guide, we'll provide example Starlark code for scraping a website to create a [Qri Dataset](/docs/concepts/understanding-qri/how-qri-defines-a-dataset).

 ## Prerequisites